MohammadIqbalHossain/Mongoosh-Master/readme.md

 ```

- From the test database if age fiels data is getter than or equal to 18 and less than or equal to 30, and gender field should be female,  `{age: 1, gender: 1, name: 1}` this field is called field filtering by this we want to see age, and gender fields data only not everything.
+ From the test database if age field's data is greater than or equal to 18 and less than or equal to 30, and gender field should be female,  `{age: 1, gender: 1, name: 1}` this field is called field filtering by this we want to see age, and gender fields data only, not everything.

  `.sort({ gender: 1 }` this code asends by gender means  `18, 19, 20... son on`